 Ah, the 30.
 Truth be told, this route is a personal favorite with the fact it’s as straight a shot to Providence as possible between it, the 21, and the 22.
-I also happened to do this with another friend, who instead wishes to remain anonymous.
+I also happened to do this with Wintry Reiko (their online alias).
 Let’s look at the route, shall we?

 We start off at CCRI, with quite possibly the ugliest college campus building in the state.
 Just like the 21, we pull out down to East Ave., however unlike the 21 we do NOT deviate into Rhode Island Mall.
 Instead, we just take a right towards Greenwich Ave., and then a left.
 From here, we went straight down and towards the mall, deviating into it.
 We did the mall deviation then pulled back out to Greenwich Ave., which was soon Oaklawn Ave.

 Of course, while the 21 and 22 go down Mayfield Ave., the 30 instead keeps going straight.
 Several people got on going down Oaklawn Ave.
 After a few miles and fancy-looking apartments that look like they belong to rich people, the road reached a roundabout, and we went down Cranston Street from here.
 Soon enough, we were in Knightsville.
 From here, one can transfer to the 17.